RufsanHossain/RufsanHossain/README.md

 I'm Rufsan from Bangladesh, and I do Frontend Web Development.
 I am deeply passionate about the intersection of technology and human experience.
 I bring a unique blend of creativity, technical proficiency, and a keen interest in Artificial Intelligence, Machine Learning, and Data Science.
 I build user-friendly interfaces and I want to use my skills to add intelligence to them.
 I want to create apps that learn from data and make smart decisions.
 I stay updated on the latest tech to keep improving.
 My goal is to blend frontend development with AI and ML to make awesome, intuitive, and data-driven web apps.

-With experience in HTML, CSS, JavaScript, and various front-end frameworks, I have the ability to turn ideas into reality and bring websites to life.
-My strong problem-solving skills and attention to detail ensure that each project is delivered to the highest standard.
-Let's connect and see how I can help bring your next project to the forefront of the web.

 <p>
   Visitor count<br>
   <img src="https://profile-counter.glitch.me/RufsanHossain/count.svg" />